Sudano-Sahelian architecture: General

 In the earthen architecture of the region, scholar Andrew Petersen distinguishes two general styles: a "western" style that may have its roots in Djenné (present-day Mali), and an "eastern" style associated with Hausa architecture that may have its roots in Kano (present-day Nigeria).
 The eastern or Hausa style is generally more plain on the exterior of buildings, but is characterized by diverse interior decoration and the much greater use of wood.
 Mosques often have prayer halls with pillars supporting flat or slightly domed roofs of wood and mud.
 An exceptional example is the 19th-century Great Mosque of Zaria (present-day Nigeria), which has parabolic arches and a roof of shallow domes.
 The western or "Sudan" style is characterized by more elaborate and decorated exterior façades whose compositions emphasize verticality.
 They have tapering buttresses with cone-shaped summits, mosques have a large tower over the mihrab, and wooden stakes (toron) are often embedded in the walls – used for scaffolding but possibly also for some symbolic purpose.

 Mud architecture building techniques

-The traditional earth building construction technology has a particular name called "banco" in West Africa, meaning a wet-mud process similar with the concept of coil pottery.
+The traditional earth building construction technology has a particular name called "banco" in West Africa, meaning a wet-mud process similar to the concept of coil pottery.
 When banco technology continues to be the criterion for dwellings in the savannah area, an alternative method is to use earthen brick consequently with wet mud.
 The brick is cast into rectangular shape and dried in the sun.

 One symbol of the Sudanese architecture is the man-made, conical earthen pillars.
 Being combined with the building itself uniquely, they often project horizontally to the outside like engaged pillars.
 Being so omnipresent in the vernacular buildings, they can be found singularly or clustered at multiple entrances.
 As a hallmark of the Sudano Sahelian architecture, they mark the indication of continuity and productivity.